corda/corda/docs/source/tutorial-cordapp.rst

 Submitting an IOU via the web front-end
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To create an IOU between PartyA and PartyB, navigate to ``/web/example``, click the "create IOU" button at the top-left of the page, and enter the IOU details into the web-form.
+To create an IOU between PartyA and PartyB, navigate to the home directory for the node, click the "create IOU" button at the top-left of the page, and enter the IOU details into the web-form.
 The IOU must have a positive value.
 For example:

 .. sourcecode:: none